seqeralabs/docs-previewer/docs/index.md

 ---
-title: "Test"
+title: "Placeholder"
-description: "Test"
+description: ""
 date: ""
 ---

-This is a test.
+The user's local /docs folder are be mounted and replace this one.